NREL/BuildingMOTIF/docs/explanations/point-label-parsing.md

 It is often useful to extract structured information from these labels to help with constructing a semantic model of the building.

 BuildingMOTIF provides a framework for defining point label naming conventions and parsing them into structured data.
-The output of this process is a set of typed `Token`s which can be input into a "Semantic Graph Synthesis" process to generate a semantic model of the building.
+The output of this process is a set of typed <a href="../reference/apidoc/_autosummary/buildingmotif.label_parsing.html#buildingmotif.label_parsing.Token">Token</a> objects which can be input into a "Semantic Graph Synthesis" process to generate a semantic model of the building.

 This article describes the framework for defining point label parsing rules and provides examples of how to use it.